lhcb/starterkit-lessons/first-analysis-steps/analysisflow.md

 You should always preserve the package versions of the sofrware that you have being using.
 Even if it is a commonly used tool such as ROOT or NumPy.
 This can be done by creating a [docker container](https://www.docker.com/), [conda enviroment](https://github.com/conda-forge/miniforge/) or using the [`lb-conda` environment](https://gitlab.cern.ch/lhcb-core/lbcondawrappers/-/blob/master/README.md).
-The latter uses the conda environments installed on [Cern virtual machine file system](https://cernvm.cern.ch/fs/) or CVMFS and is supported by LHCb community.
+The latter uses the conda environments installed on the [CERN virtual machine file system](https://cernvm.cern.ch/fs/), aka CVMFS, and is supported by the LHCb community.